Thalattosuchus: Description

-Measuring 3–4.5 m in length, Thalattosuchus was similar size to modern crocodiles.
+Measuring 3–4.5 m in length, Thalattosuchus was similar in size to modern crocodiles.
 However, it had a streamlined body and a finned tail, making it a more efficient swimmer than modern crocodylian species.

 Palaeobiology

 Salt glands

 Thalattosuchus had nasal salt glands which, like the salt glands of all other marine reptiles, were used to remove excess salt.
 This means that like Cricosaurus it would have been able to "drink" salt-water and eat equally salty prey, such as cephalopods, without dehydrating.